Affiliate links on Android Authority may earn us a commission. Learn more.

 Android 13 features: All the biggest new additions

-On August 15, 2022, Google officially launched the latest version of the world’s largest mobile operating system: Android 13.
-If you own a Google Pixel 4 or later (including the Pixel 4a and later), you should already have the update installed or at least ready to go.
-You can also install Android 13 manually.
+On August 15, 2022, Google officially launched the latest stable version of the world’s largest mobile operating system: Android 13.
+If you own a Google Pixel 4 or later (including the Pixel 4a and later), or a smartphone that launched at some point in the past two years, you can take advantage of the new Android 13 features.
+If you haven’t yet received an update, you can also install Android 13 manually, or find out when your phone is due to receive its Android 13 update.

 Android 13: Name and release date